Italian Classic Almond Biscotti recipe (Cantucci)

 Eggs: You will need two large whole eggs for this recipe.
 The eggs are combined with the sugar.
 The mixture might look a bit curdled, this is ok.
 When you mix in the flour everything will get incorporated.

 Vanilla extract: My basic biscotti recipe uses vanilla extract.
-You may also add almond extract or anise extract, which are both classic biscotti flavors.

 Citrus Zest: I add some lemon zest into the wet ingredients.
-You can sub it with orange zest.

 How to make Italian Classic Almond biscotti (cantucci)

-The process is very easy easy: Make dough, form it into a log, and bake.
+The process is very easy: Make dough, form it into a log, and bake.
 Let is cool, then cut in slices on the diagonal with a serrated knife and bake again.
 Done!
+I highlighted below the full detailed process, including pictures.

-Start by switching the oven to 350° F (180°C).
+MAKE THE DOUGH: Start by switching the oven to 350° F (180°C).
 First you will beat together the sugar and two large eggs in a large bowl.
 Next you’ll add vanilla.
 If you are using other extracts, such as almond extract, mix them in now.
 This is also when you will want to add citrus zest such as orange or lemon zest.

 Finally, stir in any mix-ins the almonds in this case, or any other ingredients you want to use.

-For this quantity you can shape the dough into a log shape.
+SHAPE IT INTO A LOG: For this quantity you can shape the dough into a log shape.
 Place the logs on a parchment-lined baking sheet.
 Press down with your hands to flatten the logs, you want them to be 3/4-inch thick to ensure even cooking.
 You can also use your hands to smooth and flatten the edges of the dough logs.
-Position oven rack in the middle of the oven and bake the dough logs for 20-25 minutes at 350 degrees, until they are lightly golden.
-The center will be slightly soft.

-Be sure to let the baked biscotti logs cool 30 minutes before slicing.
+COOL THE LOG: Be sure to let the baked biscotti logs cool 30 minutes before slicing.
 If you slice them when they are too warm, the cookies will crumble.
 At this point lower the oven temperature to to 325°F (175°C).

-Place log on a cutting board.
+CUT THE LOG: Place log on a cutting board.
 Slice the logs on the diagonal, pressing a sharp serrated knife straight down into the dough.
 Place the cookies back on the baking tray, cut side up.
 Slicing at a greater angle will result in longer cookies, and less of an angle will produce smaller biscotti.
-Bake the biscotti a second time, for 12-16 minutes, until golden brown and crisp.
-Your biscotti are ready!

 Tips suggestions to make the best Italian almond biscotti